rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/greetings.goodevening.md

 - have an awesome evening
 - happy evening
 - good evening there buddy
-- have a good eveening
+- have a good evening
 - enjoy the evening